scherkao31/ml_project2/README.md

 ### Generate sequence features using ProtBert

+N.B.: Generate sequence features using ProtBert is a very expensive and long process, with invite you to download the data folder contained in https://drive.google.com/drive/folders/19PUzDqEg_kl-8nWG_Z7C7NDC9BaZTwPw?usp=sharing and put in cloned repo.

 Generating sequence features using the ProtBert from amazon takes a long time, therefore we decided to create all features needed in on go and store them in csv files.

 Due to limited computational power, we had to save the features for every 10 sequences, and couldn't create just one big files.